a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Disk Copy.
 Quit back to DeskTop.
 Invoke BASIC.SYSTEM.
 Ensure /RAM exists.

 * Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
   * Launch DeskTop.
 Open a window and (if needed) select a file.
 Run the command.
-Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
+Enter a name, but place the caret in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.

 * Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
   * Launch DeskTop.
 Run the command.
 Verify if the OK button correctly enabled if the text field is empty, disabled if not.
 Enter text.
 Verify that the OK button is enabled.
 Delete all of the text.
 Verify that the OK button becomes disabled.
 Enter text.
 Verify that the OK button becomes enabled.